Codecademy/docs/content/python/concepts/built-in-functions/terms/locals/locals.md

 ---

-The `locals()`function returns a dictionary with all the data necessary to run the program.
+The **`locals()`** built-in function in Python returns a dictionary containing the current local symbol table, which maps variable names to their values in the current scope.

 ## Syntax